 Thingvellir National Park

 Iceland’s first national park and historical site where the Icelandic Parliament used to meet, Thingvellir is located approximately 45 minutes from Reykjavik.
-The park is a highlight along the infamous Golden Circle route.
+As one of the most beautiful places in Iceland, the park is a highlight along the infamous Golden Circle route.

 Ancient ruins can be found amongst this UNESCO World Heritage Site, but perhaps the most fascinating feature is the position of the park itself and the ability to see the continental drift.
 Thingvellir is perched upon two tectonic plates (North America and Eurasia) and split with a canyon.
 This beautiful gorge is filled with water and a very popular destination for the unique experience it offers, like snorkeling or diving between two continents.